DworkinLab/Experimental_Evolution_Sequence_Repo/Analysis_after_BAM.md

 The output results in a file containing all chromosomes together with meanPvalue and maxPvalue (less sig. pos), but is to large for Github (available elsewhere).

-In the [output](https://github.com/PaulKnoops/Experimental_Evolution_Sequence_Repo/tree/master/Data/model_output_p.Adjust) directory is the chromosomes after FDR adjustments and a number file for plotting.
+In the [output](https://github.com/PaulKnoops/Experimental_Evolution_Sequence_Repo/tree/master/Data/model_output_p.Adjust) directory is the chromosomes after FDR adjustments and a number file for plotting (and with Bonferroni for smaller easier to test out file)

 ***Rscript: P.adjust:** [model_p.adjustFDR.R](https://github.com/PaulKnoops/Experimental_Evolution_Sequence_Repo/blob/master/Analysis_after_BAM_Scripts/model_p.adjustFDR.R)*